 OS grid ref.
 SD 498 878

-The Sizergh Estate was granted to Gervase Deincourt, by Henry II, the first Plantagenet king in the 1170's.
+The Sizergh Estate was granted to Gervase Deincourt, by King Henry II, the first Plantagenet king, in the 1170's.
 On the marriage of Gervase's great-granddaughter, the heiress Elizabeth Deincourt to Sir William de Stirkeland in 1239, the estate passed into the hands of the Stricklands.
 A well documented history of the Strickland family exists in the Sizergh muniments.

-The Great Hall was added to the building in 1450, later a Tudor mansion was erected surrounding the tower.
+The impressive Great Hall was added to the building in 1450, later a Tudor mansion was erected surrounding the tower.
 The Elizabethan era saw further additions, when two wings were added to the house.
 By the close of the sixteenth century the castle had developed into a fortified manor house, which was arranged around three sides of an open courtyard.
 The Great Hall was extended in 1770 and the building exterior redecorated in the contemporary Georgian style.

-The entrance hall, which once formed part of the Great Hall, contains impressive carved screens.
+The entrance hall, which once formed part of the Great Hall, contains magnificent carved screens.
 The trefoil windows in the tower date to the fifteenth century.
 Most of the castle's outbuildings date from the sixteenth century.

 Many of Sizergh Castle's elegant rooms boast elaborate Elizabethan oak panelling and culminate in the superb inlaid chamber with its ornate plaster ceiling.
 The contents of the Inlaid Chamber had been sold off to the Victoria and Albert Museum.
 During the latter part of the twentieth century , the Victoria and Albert Museum began loaning the panelling back to the castle.
 The entire panelling was eventually restored in 1999 under a long-term loan.